Herman rings of meromorphic maps with an omitted value: Proofs of the Results

 If there is a Herman ring of period two then it is nested or strictly non-nested.
-Similarly, if a pole of $f$ is an omitted value then the forward images of each ring, enclosing this pole, also encloses the pole.
+Similarly, if a pole of $f$ is an omitted value then the forward images of each ring, surrounding this pole, also surrounds the pole.
 That means the Herman ring is nested.
-But these kinds of Herman rings are not possible proving the theorem. \end{proof}
+But these kinds of Herman rings are not possible.
+This completes the proof. \end{proof}